Z80-Retro/Z80-Retro-Manual/Z80-RETRO-EMULATOR.md

 ### Create the ROM Image

 The emulator expects the firmware image to be exactly 16KB in size.
-Use the `truncate` command in linux to do that.
+Use the `truncate` command in Linux to do that.

 ```bash
 $ cd 2063-Z80-cpm/boot